AchrafEs/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 10. a script that changes the working directory to the previous one. task 11.
 Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. task 12.
 Write a script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script.
+The file iamafile will be in the /tmp directory when we will run your script. task 13.
+Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.